Sweep of Sagehens for CMS seniors

 Offensive Line/Strength & Conditioning

-Chris Vicory is entering his third season as the Offensive Line coach for CMS and his second as the strength coach for the football team.
+Chris Vicory is entering his fourth season as the Offensive Line coach for CMS and his second as the strength coach for the football team.

 Prior to moving to CMS, Coach Vicory was the Head Football Coach and Offensive Coordinator at College of the Redwoods in Eureka California.
 In 2013-14, Coach Vicory led a Corsair offense that broke 16 school offensive records and led Northern California in passing yardage.